Est. birthdate: 02/24/2009

 Hungry for love

 Lupe’s foster mom Angela got sick in early December and had to find other places for her fosters to go while she recovered from a vicious stomach bug, so Lupe is currently back at the Brother Wolf Adoption Center for a short while.
 Angela says that Lupe has been doing well in her home, sleeping on her bed at night along with the other animals and taking over her pillows during the day.
 “He’s a very social animal,” says Angela.
 “Everyone loves him – he’s a snuggle bum!”

 Lupe has always been a voracious eater, and Angela says that she’d been letting him “eat to his heart’s content when he was a bag of bones,” but now she has to limit his food intake as he’s starting to get a bit chubby.
 With only two teeth in the back of his mouth, Angela had thought that Lupe would always have to be on pate style canned food, but he surprised everyone by showing how much he loves his dry and shredded cat food, which Angela feeds to him along with the pate.
 “He would sneak into my other foster’s room and get their food,” remarks Angela.
 “I used to be afraid of him choking, but he’s a champ and goes right for it every chance he gets,” she observes.

 Sounds like Lupe has a real appetite for the domestic life!
 Between the good eats, the snuggles and lots of social opportunities with people and animals, Lupe is adjusting well and is learning how to be part of a household – great skills that will serve him when he finds that special person who will give him his own permanent home!
-You can help Lupe by becoming a part of our Compassionate Circle and sponsoring his care with a monthly donation.
+You can help Lupe by becoming a part of our Sponsorship Program and supporting his care with a monthly donation.